29.07.2024

 Blog runners and content writers should be mindful of this, and remove fluff and unrelated questions from their content if they don’t match the core search query.
 E-E-A-T will only become greater in importance, so demonstrating your topical authority is vital, so seek out quotes and insight from industry experts and directories, even better if they are unique.

-Additionally, it’s wise to get your schema markup sorted and that you cover all the bases in this regard so information can be found at a quick glance.
-This goes for blogs, landing pages and product pages.
+Additionally, it’s wise to get your schema markup sorted and that you cover all the bases in this regard, so information can be found at a quick glance.
+This goes for blogs, landing pages and product pages, which is why an optimised content strategy is needed and our team of content specialists can help you.

 Images Will Be a More Important Source for Visits